Poojithavijay/Yolo_HIS_Vision_Project/README.md

 3. Implemented a frame-level total object counter to understand the density of objects at any point of time
 4. Implemented frame-level class-wise object counter
 5. Implemented ROI mechanism to detect vehicles crossing the ROI line
+6. Implemented & Optimised IN and OUT counter to count vehicles in different lanes.

 Further tasks:
-1. Run the model with CUDA backend
+1. Run the OpenCV model with CUDA backend